benjaminoakes/www.benjaminoakes.com/_posts/2021-09-20-How-to-link-or-share-an-email-in-Gmail.md

 ---
 layout: post
-title: "How to link or share an email in Gmail?"
+title: "How to link or share an email in Gmail"
 category: "tech"
 date: 2021-09-20
 ---